soberhacker/obsidian-telegram-sync/CONTRIBUTING.md

 9. **Create a Pull Request**: Go back to your fork on GitHub, select your branch, and click "New pull request".
 Make sure the target branch for the pull request is `develop` in the original repository.

-**Note**: Please ensure your code adheres to the project's standards.
+**🤝 Important Note**: Please make sure to adhere to the coding and commit standards.
 Commits that do not comply may be rejected.

-Thank you for your interest in contributing to our project.
-Your effort and expertise help us continue to improve and grow.
+Thank you for being part of this journey!
+Your contributions are what keep the project thriving and evolving. 🚀✨